-The application fee to enroll into the PRM Program is $150.
+The application fee to enroll in the PRM Program is $150.
 The PRM Program fee is $1,080.
 However, there is an additional charge if you retake the exam.

-The tests are 100% multiple choice questions.
+The tests are 100% multiple-choice questions.
 Exam 1 has 60 questions, and Exam 2 has 84 questions.
-Exam 1 tests candidates on their knowledge of finance theory, instruments, markets, as well as their ability to apply the mathematical foundations of risk measurement.
+Exam 1 tests candidates on their knowledge of finance theory, instruments and markets, as well as their ability to apply the mathematical foundations of risk measurement.

 Exam 2 tests candidates on their knowledge of risk management frameworks, asset liability management, funds transfer pricing, the specific risk areas of operational risk, credit risk, counter-party credit risk, and market risk, as well as the PRMIA standards and governance.
 It also includes a Practicum Assessment that assesses the ability to apply lessons learned from the PRMIA case studies using knowledge from across the PRM syllabus.

 In order to maintain the designation, certificate holders need to have a Sustaining PRMIA Membership, which costs $200, and complete 20 Continuing Risk Learning (CRL) credits each year.

 The PRM certification is a well-respected credential for risk management professionals and is designed to help those professionals develop a detailed understanding of financial risk management.
 The designation can be helpful for all types of risk managers, as well as financial analysts and CEOs since the program prepares candidates with skills that are considered important by business professionals.